QuartzMovement/gamebub/docs/pynq.md

 ### Getting Xbox controller to work on Pynq-Z2

 This needs the `xpad` and `joydev` drivers.
 Pynq Linux isn't built with them.
-If you're running Pynq Linux with kernel `5.15.19-xilinx-v2022.1`, prebuilt kernel modules can be found in the `extra` directory in the repository.
+If you're running Pynq Linux with kernel `5.15.19-xilinx-v2022.1`, prebuilt kernel modules can be found in the [`pynq-release` release on GitHub](https://github.com/elipsitz/gamebub/releases/tag/pynq-release).
 Otherwise, to build loadable kernel modules from scratch:

 On the Pynq-Z2, go to `/lib/modules/5.15.19-xilinx-v2022.1/build`.